-The 1986 Series A Bonds are not general obligations of the Bond Bank and are payable only from bond proceeds received from the City of Nome.
+The Coastal Energy Reserve and Loan Bonds are not general obligations of the Bond Bank and are payable only from bond payments received from the underlying communities.
+These bonds do not have the State's moral obligation attached.

 A complete listing of debt issued by the Bond Bank and outstanding is found in Table 3.9.
+TABLE 3.9

-TABLE 3.9 Alaska Municipal Bond Bank Debt Issued and Outstanding \$(thousands)
+Alaska Municipal Bond Bank Debt Issued and Outstanding \$(thousands)